 Wrongful dismissal simply is a dismissal in breach of an employment contract.
 The contract can be written or oral.
 Unlike in an unfair dismissal claim, fairness is not at issue.
 A wrongful dismissal claim may arise out of an actual dismissal or a constructive dismissal.

-Unlike in unfair dismissal claims, there is no need for any qualifying period (continuous period of employment) in order to bring a wrongful dismissal claim.
-When defending a wrongful dismissal claim, an employer may rely on facts that they found out after the dismissal in order to justify their position.
+There is no need for any qualifying period (continuous period of employment) to bring a wrongful dismissal claim.
+When defending a wrongful dismissal claim, an employer may rely on facts that they found out after the dismissal to justify their position.

 It is therefore possible for a dismissal to be wrongful but not unfair.